abhijeetk/af-binder/docs/afb-binding-references.md

 void afb_req_verbose(struct afb_req req, int level, const char *file, int line, const char * func, const char *fmt, ...);
 ```

-The function below allows a binding to check whether a client
+The functions below allow a binding involved in the platform security
-has a permission of not.
+to explicitely check a permission of a client or to get the calling
+application identity.

 ```C
 /*
  * Check whether the 'permission' is granted or not to the client
  * identified by 'req'.